akroyq/Ui_Automation_TestNg_Java/README.md

 # UI-Automation-TestNG-Java
 # Objective:
-Developed a sample framework which support to develop automation test scripts for functional testing..
+Developed a sample framework which support to develop automation test scripts for functional testing.

 # Libraries used:
 1. Java